quantmind/giotto/giottoweb/content/site/api/angular.md

-title: GiottoJs - AngularJs integration
+title: GiottoJS - AngularJS integration

-# AngularJs Integration

 GiottoJs comes with a small utility for facilitating integration with [AngularJs][].
 Once angular is loaded, a module can be created using the utility function